scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 exploration.
 Codebraid’s built-in code execution system is designed to execute a predefined sequence of code chunks and then exit.
 Jupyter kernels are currently used in the same manner to avoid any potential issues with out-of-order execution.
-However, Jupyter kernals can receive and execute code indefinitely, which is how they commonly function in Jupyter notebooks.
+However, Jupyter kernels can receive and execute code indefinitely, which is how they commonly function in Jupyter notebooks.
 Instead of starting a new Jupyter kernel at the beginning of each code execution cycle, it would be possible to keep the